mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 https://github.com/CMU-SAFARI/prim-benchmarks/blob/main/VA/dpu/task.c

 That is a lot of work for adding two vectors together!
 You can't abstract this in a language like C. UPMEM has a Python backend, so the stuff on the host side would be less verbose, but still you'd need to handle passing all those ints, int pointers, copying to MRAM and back by yourself.
+The memory safety or dynamism other languages offer you would not help for this kind of task.

 Back in late 2016 I had this problem when I was working on an ML library in F#.
 I needed to have Cuda kernels for the ML library. .NET had good bindings for the platform.
 But the most I could for the sake of compiling Cuda kernels was to have them as strings.
 And then I'd insert text fragments into them with the required functionality.
 For example, I'd have a map kernel that took in two input arrays and outputted one.
 So I'd have one kernel where I'd pass in a raw text string "a + b" for vector addition, "a * b" for vector multiplication.
 Some operations would take 1 input or 3 inputs, and I'd need to make separate kernels for that.
 I'd need to write wrappers for them.
 Not to mention the fold kernels and whatever else.